lim-team/LiMaoIM/README.md

 JS SDK: Star to 1000 open source (please help us some Star, thanks 😄)

-注意： Please check [document](http://www.limao.io/docs) for the use of SDK
+note： Please check [document](http://www.limao.io/docs) for the use of SDK

 ## Quick play